-Before the Industrial Revolution, European paper was made from composted (retted), hammer-beaten linen, hemp rags, and sisal rope.
+Before the Industrial Revolution, European paper was made from composted (retted), hammerbeaten linen and hemp rags, and sisal rope.
 In this handmade paper process, each sheet was formed on what is now called an "antique laid" mould, a ribbed wood frame fitted with a sieve-like wire screen.
 A vatman stood at a vat filled with pulp (aka furnish) and scooped up the slurry of dilute, beaten pulp onto the laid wire covering of the mould; as the water drained, a layer of wet fiber formed on the screen surface.

 In seconds, the glistening wet surface turned satin as the dripping wet, newly formed layer of furnish drained.
 With the wooden deckle removed, the mould was passed to the coucher, who pulled the mould up to a sloping angle, leaning it on the asp with his left hand.
-Next, he pulled a blanket (felt) off the felt stand and covered his previously couched sheet.
+Next, he pulled a felt off the felt stand and covered his previously couched sheet.
 Again grasping the mould, he deftly inverted the mould onto the felt in an arcing motion, pressing gently and transferring (couching) the sheet from the mould to the blanket.
 Concurrent to the couching, the vatman formed another sheet on a twin mould using the same deckle.
-The "vat man" and "coucher" repeated this process, building up a large stack of alternating paper and felt, known as a post.
+The vatman and coucher repeated this process, building up a large stack of alternating paper and felt, known as a post.

 The sheets in the post were pressed multiple times before being air-dried in the upper stories of the paper mill, called the drying loft.
-The paper's first post pressing between felts removed the bulk of the water and required the most pressure (50 psi or so).
-In the second pressing, called pack pressing, the damp sheets were separated (parted) from the felts and were gently pressed, stacked, and in contact with one another (at about 5.5 psi).
+The paper's first post pressing between felts removed the bulk of the water and required the most pressure - 50 tons.
+In the second pressing, called pack pressing, the damp sheets were separated (parted) from the felts and were gently pressed, stacked, and in contact with one another - at about 2.5 tons.
 For finer, less textured paper, the sheets were separated while still wet from the second pressing, shuffled (exchanged), and re-pressed.
-With each additional shuffle and re-pressing, the paper became incrementally smoother - with less noticeable felt hair marks (from the first pressing) and less laid line texture.
+With each additional shuffle and re-pressing, the paper became incrementally smoother - with less noticeable felt hair marks (from the first pressing) but not necessarily less chain and laid line texture.